scsibug/iot-registry-doc/weather.md

 ### Payload Example

-Temperature is in kelvin, pressure in KPa, humidity in percentage, windspeed in meters/sec, visibility in meters, sunrise/sunset is in seconds since UNIX epoch, rain and snow volume in mm.
+Temperature is in kelvin, pressure in hPa, humidity in percentage, windspeed in meters/sec, visibility in meters, sunrise/sunset is in seconds since UNIX epoch, rain and snow volume in mm.

 ```
 {